 be the $L$-function associated to it.
 Then the completed $L$-function $\Lambda(s, \chi)$ satisfies

 where $|\epsilon_\chi| = 1$.

-Let $\sumb_{\chiq}$ indicate that a sum is over primitive even Dirichlet characters, and $\phib$ denote the number of primitive even Dirichlet characters with modulus $q$.
+Let $\sumb_{\chiq}$ denote a sum over primitive even Dirichlet characters with modulus $q$, and $\phib$ denote the number of primitive even Dirichlet characters with modulus $q$.
 Then Corollary 1 in the work of Conrey, Iwaniec, and Soundararajan \cite{CIS} states where This is consistent with the conjecture in \cite{CFKRS}, and fits with the analogous conjecture for $\zeta(1/2+it)$ in \cite{CGo}.
 The authors of \cite{CIS} later state a more precise technical result which gives the asymptotic for the sixth moment including shifts with a power saving error term.
-Note that the average over $y$ is fairly short due to the rapid decay of the $\Gamma$ function along vertical lines.
-However, deriving an analogous result without the average over $y$ remains an open problem.
+The average over $y$ is fairly short due to the rapid decay of the $\Gamma$ function along vertical lines, but deriving an analogous result without the average over $y$ remains an open problem which involves understanding certain unbalanced sums.
 Here, the restriction to even characters is a technical convenience, and the analogous result may be derived for odd characters using the same method.

 In this paper, we shall derive asymptotics for the eighth moment of Dirichlet $L$-functions and for the fourth moment of Dirichlet twists of certain $GL(2)$ $L$-functions, conditionally on GRH.

 From \cite{CFKRS}, we may derive the conjecture that as $q \rightarrow \infty$ with $q \neq 2$ (mod 4),